penne-0505/member_tagger_bot/README.md

 ## Introduction
-This is a Discord Bot that ties members in a guild (server) to posts and threads in the forum.
+This is a Discord Bot that ties members in a guild (server) to threads and threads in the forum.
 It was created for a very personal community, so it is not generic.
 It was created for me to hold projects.